Getting Started

 - Ask for a filename (e.g.,

-) - Collect metadata (title, description, tags)
+code-review.md) - Collect metadata (title, description, tags)

 - Open your default editor to write the prompt content